Are you planning a trip to Canada and heard you will not be able to enter the country if you have a DUI on your record?

 Not everyone’s permit request will be granted, so it is imperative to have legal representation to help guide you through the application process.
 You will have to gather an array of legal documents and may even be required to have biometric fingerprints done.
 The legal team at Basiga Law Firm can help you throughout the entire application process.

 Once granted a permit, you will only have the ability to enter the country during a designated time period.
 You will have to reapply for any future trips to Canada.

 Learn more about submitting a TRP application on our “Will a DUI prevent me from going to Canada?” blog post.

 When entering Canada by car or by plane you will be required to present your TRP application to the border agent/border service officer.
 At the border, you will need to alert the officer that you have a TRP application.
 If you are riding with other people in the vehicle who may not know about your DUI conviction this scenario may be uncomfortable for you and should be taken into consideration when planning your travel.

 It is important to have all of your documents in order when presenting them to a border agent.
 If your paperwork is not complete you may be denied access into the country and forced to turn around at the border.
 In some instances, all passengers in the vehicle will not be given admittance into the country.

 Do not risk being turned away at the border crossing or at a Canadian airport because of a DUI conviction.
-Make plans for travel to Canada today.
-Contact Basiga Law Firm in Sarnia, Canada at 519-432-7780 or in Okemos, Michigan at 517-708-7830.
+Make plans to travel to Canada today.
+Contact Basiga Law Firm at 517-708-7830.

 Our expert legal team will guide you through all the necessary paperwork you need in order to enjoy your next trip to Canada.